 Add Address/Port

 Click this button using MAP tm feature to create additional IP address/port protocol combinations for the farm.
-To use MAP tm feature, a farm will treat all the related IP address and ports as one, so any port in the MAP failed, the whole server will be taken out from services.
-The same client will also be send to the same server no matter which port it access within that MAP tm.
+The same client will also be sent to the same server no matter which port it access within that MAP tm.